 An idyllic riverside nature reserve

-The new owner, the Town and Manor of Hungerford, will be taking on responsibility for managing the nature reserve.
+The new owner, the Town and Manor of Hungerford, is now responsible for managing the nature reserve.
 This web page will be removed later in 2015.

 Hungerford Marsh is a rich mix of water meadows, reedbeds, damp scrubland and patches of woodland.
 A lovely place to visit at any time of year, it affords delightful views towards the picturesque town of Hungerford, which dates from Saxon times.